IH Shares Lessons Learned from Catastrophic Event Response

 None of the team’s efforts would have been as effective if they hadn’t paid careful attention to their communications.
 An incident like the one in Jay requires engagement with many different stakeholders, including the surrounding community; personnel from EPA, OSHA, and the Chemical Safety and Hazard Investigation Board; as well as site managers and legal counsel.
 Each of these audiences has specific concerns; the people from EPA, for example, were solely interested in how the team was managing asbestos hazards.
 The key skill for OEHS professionals is to tailor communications to each of these audiences, Anderson said.

 Communicating effectively with workers at the site required a high level of engagement to ensure that the proper message was being received.
 As cleanup work proceeds, some hazards are mitigated while new ones are introduced; constant, consistent communication is necessary to keep everyone on the same page.
 Anderson recommended holding recurring meetings at the same time and on the same day so that workers are more likely to attend and obtain crucial updates.
 The presence of an OEHS professional at these meetings helps ensure workers understand the risks of certain activities.
-One day during the cleanup in Jay, Anderson learned at a meeting that workers were planning to use generators to supply electrical power to a confined work area, which could have exposed workers to carbon dioxide from the generators.
+One day during the cleanup in Jay, Anderson learned at a meeting that workers were planning to use generators to supply electrical power to a confined work area, which could have exposed workers to carbon monoxide from the generators.
 “If I hadn’t been involved in the meetings, they wouldn’t have known that ventilation was going to be a concern,” Anderson said.

 Ed Rutkowski is editor in chief of The Synergist.